 Legal Betting Age: 21

-The bill permits the following wagers: single-game, end-game, teasers, parlays, over-under, moneyline, pools, exchange, in-game, in-play, prop, straight, or other live bets on professional sport or athletic events.
+Single-game, end-game, teasers, parlays, Over/Under, moneyline, pools, exchange, in-game, in-play, prop, straight, or other live bets on professional sport or athletic events.

 Legal Betting Age: 21